 For all you need to know about drawing money, what’s covered by your Follow Alice fee and what you’ll need cash for, read Annapurna Circuit cost.

-There are places along the Annapurna Circuit to purchase snacks and other odd bobs
+There are places along the Annapurna Circuit to purchase snacks and other odd bits

 Vaccinations and first aid kit

-Whenever travelling to a different part of the world we need to do our due diligence in terms of looking to any possible health hazards.
+Whenever travelling to a different part of the world, we need to do our due diligence in terms of looking out for any possible health hazards.
 Do our veins need to be packing some essential antibodies when we visit Nepal?
 (See what we did there?)
 We should also pack certain basics into a simple first aid kit to prevent being unnecessarily put out of action.

 Vaccinations